marialyk77/Coffee-Rewards/README.md

 - **BOGO** offers tend to have **lower completion rates** at higher difficulty levels.
 The largest reward size appears at difficulty level 10 (reward value = 10), yet the completion rate is only around 60%.
 This suggests that **even when the reward is substantial, the increased difficulty may discourage customers from completing the offer**.

 - **Discount** offers maintain higher completion rates even at higher difficulty levels. *+At difficulty level 20**, the **reward size increases** (reward value = 5), but the **completion rate drops** significantly (below 60%).
 This shows that beyond a certain difficulty threshold, the reward may not be enough to motivate customers, indicating that high difficulty levels deter completions even if the reward size increases.

+##### Interaction Insight: How does completion rate vary with difficulty? - Sized by Reward.

+BOGO offers show a clear decline in completion rates as difficulty increases.
+Discount offers, on the other hand, maintain higher completion rates despite the increasing difficulty.
+However, at difficulty level 20, the completion rate drops below 60%, even though the reward increases (reward value = 5).

 **6. How does YoY growth in new customers vary by segment?**